 - Add mobile payment options, such as Apple Pay and Google Pay;

-- Avoid distractive pop-ups and ads at the very start of customer experience on your website.
+- Avoid distractive pop-ups and ads at the very start of the customer experience on your website.

 In our article about M-Commerce Evolution, we’ve revealed much more of what you can do to optimize your web store for mobile.

 Most of your customers are on social media.
 Trust us.
-Growing digital usage and a global pandemic have accelerated social commerce, making people totally comfortable with the idea of shopping on social media.
+Growing digital usage and a global pandemic has accelerated social commerce, making people comfortable with the idea of shopping on social media.

-So why not advertise Black Friday deals there?
+So why not advertise Black Friday deals and Christmas sale there?